yveshoebeke/Duckysdockside/README.md

 ## Ducky's Dockside Bar & Grill, LLC home page

-*A home page to describe, demonstrate and open communications with Bytesupply, LLC*
+*A home page to promote the business and give customers information on its location, amenities and event schedule.*

 ### URL